microsoft/react-native-windows-samples/docs/debugging-javascript.md

 1. Make sure you have VS Code and the React Native Tools extension installed
 2. Open your project's root folder in VS Code
-3. Click on the *Run and Debug* button in the sidebar or press `Ctrl+Shift+D`
-4. Click on the drop-down at the top of the sidebar and select *React Native...*
+3. Click on *Run* in VS Code's menu bar and select *Add Configuration...* then *React Native*
-> If there's no drop-down, click on *Show all automatic debug configurations* then select *React Native...* from the drop-down that appears.
+> If you don't see *React Native*, try again without a code file opened in the editor.
-5. **Option A:** Let VS Code launch everything and start debugging
+4. **Option A:** Let VS Code launch everything and start debugging
-    1. Click on the ⚙️ to the right of *Debug Windows*
+    1. Depending on whether or not you already have a `launch.json` file, the drop-down will either:
+        1. Provide a list of debug configurations.
+Check the box for *Debug Windows* and click *OK*.
+OR
+        2. Guide you through a series of prompts.
+Select *Debug application*, *Windows*, *Classic application*.
     2. A new configuration should appear in your `launch.json` file.
-Rename it if you want but it should look like:
+Rename it if you want but it should look like this:
     ```json
     {
         "name": "Debug Windows",
         "cwd": "${workspaceFolder}",
         "type": "reactnative",
         "request": "launch",
-        "platform": "windows",
+        "platform": "windows"
-        "isDynamic": true
     }
     ```
     3. Make sure that Metro, your native app, and/or any browser Developer Tools are **not** already running